Memory is something I generally don’t worry about when working with Docker. It just works. This is great… but what happens when it doesn’t?

 Physical and Virtual Memory

 There are two main types of memory: physical and virtual.
 Physical memory is RAM.
 It lives close to the CPU and it’s fast.
 The amount of physical memory is constrained by the amount of RAM you have installed on the machine.
 Virtual memory is not really memory at all.
 It’s a crafty operating system trick to emulate memory by swapping pages of physical memory out to disk.
 You can increase the amount of virtual memory available by allocating more disk space.
-This sounds great: expand the effective amount of memory available up to the size of your disk!
+This sounds great: expand the effective amount of memory available up to the size of your disk.
 Yes, you could.
 But relative to physical memory, virtual memory is slow.
 Very slow indeed.
-So, yes, virtual memory will allow you to load larger processes into memory, but they will be less responsive because of the latency of swapping data back and forth with the disk.
+Virtual memory will allow you to load larger processes into memory, but they will be less responsive because of the latency of swapping data back and forth with the disk.

 Setup